-A cover is a cover is a cover…right?
+A diaper cover is a cover is a cover…right?

-Sometimes the cover you grab will depend on what is under the cover.
+Sometimes the diaper covers you grab will depend on what is under the cover.

 Say you’re a prefolds and flats girl.
 You’ll want something with impeccable containment abilities.
 You’ll also want a cover on the smaller side since a prefold and flat are very trim.